oracle-livelabs/database/oci-adb-iam/lab4_cleanup/lab4_cleanup.md

 - Delete the lltest ADB
 - Delete all policies and Groups

-### Prerequisites
-This lab assumes you have:
-- Completed the previous 3 labs

 ## Task 1: Delete all resources

 1. With the cloud shell still open, navigate to the home directory if you are still in the **adb_wallet** directory.